danrot/master-thesis/03_implementation.md

 in front of the transport layer having an important influence on performance.

 The `VersionHandler` has to use these two classes since it is storing the versioning information in the nodes and properties specified by JCR.
-This is also the reason the versioning have not to be implemented separately for each transport layer.
+For this reason the versioning functionality can be implemented in isoliation of the transport layer.
 The `ObjectManager` can easily be used to abstract this knowledge away from this implementation.